robiwano/siesta/README.md

 - Cross platform.

 Siesta will basically run on any platform supported by NNG.
 These are (taken from NNG Github Readme): Linux, macOS, Windows (Vista or better), illumos, Solaris, FreeBSD, Android, and iOS.

+Since payloads are plain strings/data, you're free to use any layer on top of this, f.i.
+JSON or XML.

 # Features